Bendihossan/Greycandy/README.md

 Description
 -------------
 This theme is a simple and minimal theme designed for use with Silverstripe 2.4 and greater.
-It's written in CSS3 and uses a media queries to scale. (for browsers that support it, a fallback stylesheet exists for IE7).
+It's written in CSS3 and uses a media queries to scale (for browsers that support it, a fallback stylesheet exists for IE7 and JavaScript for Media Query support).
 The theme is designed for small websites that need a basic theme from which to build upon and grow.
 It has a dynamic sidebar with nested elements that grows on demand.